The Land of Oz offers bird hunting aplenty for the traveling wingshooter

 Bobwhite quail are another good species for bird hunting in Kansas.
 One of the few public lands, the Melvern Wildlife Area, is purported to be good for quail hunting.
 The southeast and northeast regions are considered the best for quail.
 Depending on the severity of the year’s weather, the Red Hills can contain healthy populations.

 Few Kansans, as well as bird hunters, are aware that there is another quail that occupies a small portion of the state.
 Tucked away in the far southwestern corner, the scaled quail has adapted to the arid and sand-sage prairie.
-The scaled quail has been documented in 12 Kansas counties.
-However, their stronghold is the Cimarron National Grassland (108,000 acres).
+The scaled quail has been documented in 12 Kansas counties, but their stronghold is the 108,000 acres of the Cimarron National Grassland.
 Scaled quail offer limited opportunities for bird hunting in Kansas, as locating them in such a vast area is difficult.

 Other Species for Bird Hunting in Kansas

 There are a number of other seasons open for bird hunting in Kansas.
 Among seasons open for migratory game birds are mourning dove and common snipe.
 The mourning dove season runs from September 1 to November 29, with a daily bag limit of 15.
 The snipe season opens the same day, but goes until December 16 and the daily bag limit is 8.
 On the same day, the rail season opens and ends on November 9.
 You are allowed to bag 25 rail in a day.